1abir/RosaAdvancedAdMixture/README.md

 - HTML5: Structuring the content of the website.
 - CSS3: Styling the website and ensuring responsiveness.
+> -  Flexbox and Grid Layout
+> -  Media Queries for responsiveness
+> -  Transitions and animations
 - JavaScript: Adding interactivity to the website.
+> - Form validation
+> - Dynamic content update
-Dynamic content update.
-Smooth scrolling and other UI enhancements
+> - Smooth scrolling and other UI enhancements

 ## Installation